john-science/john-science.github.io/x/dice_heist.md

 ...

-You all find yourselves in a very familiar tavern.
+You all find yourselves in a private room, at the back of a very familiar inn.
 You are sitting together around a table laid for a feast.
-The tavern is warm and dark and filled with the sounds of people celebrating the <<Summer/Winter>> Solstice.
-But those sounds are dull, like they are coming from another room.
+The room is warm and dark and filled with the sounds of people in other rooms celebrating the <<Summer/Winter>> Solstice.
 You notice all your favorite foods and drinks are on the table, and you tuck into a lively feast.

 You eat and drink together.
 And time paces pleasantly.
-You notice there are dice of all kinds on the table, in between all the cups and bowls and plates.
+Occassionally, while reaching across the table for a cup or a bowl you notice there are dice of all kinds littered around the table.

 After a while of feasting and talking, you all become aware of another person sitting at the table with you.
-One by one you stop talking and drinking and look at the giant Goblin, with skin made of living mithril, that has been at the table with you this whole time.
-He is at least (9 + 1d6) feet tall, and totally naked except a <<WINTER: white, fur-lined hat with a fuzzy ball at the end , SUMMER: green leather hat with a tropical feather stuck in a red sash>>.
-And there is a silver bell tied to the end of his tail.
+One by one you stop singing and drinking and look at the giant Goblin that has been at the table with you this whole time.
+His skin seems to be made of living mithril and he is at least (9 + 1d6) feet tall, and totally naked except some jewelry and a <<WINTER: white, fur-lined hat with a fuzzy ball at the end , SUMMER: green leather hat with a tropical feather stuck in a red sash>>.
+And there is a <<MATERIAL: see below>> bell tied to the end of his tail.

 The Dice Goblin looks around the table eagerly, rubbing his hands together.